(This post was last published on February 6th, 2018. It has been updated for accuracy and completeness.)

 What is Cloud Computing?

-Cloud computing and SaaS are different, but closely related terms of the same idea.
+Cloud computing (or referred to as cloud or cloud-based) and SaaS (Software as a Service) are closely related, but different terms.
 We’ll explain that more in-depth later.
-First, we’ll define cloud computing and SaaS.
+First, we’ll define each.

 So, what is the cloud?
 The cloud can be thought of as the internet.

-If you’re using cloud based software, you can use the internet to access that system whenever and wherever you are.
+If you’re using cloud-based software, you can use the internet (the cloud) to access that software whenever and wherever you are.
 You just need an internet connection and the ability to log into the system via a web browser.
 You can be on a desktop computer, phone, or PC.
 You can be at the office, home, or at the airport.
-It doesn’t matter, as long as you got WiFi.
+It doesn’t matter, as long as you have WiFi.

-A cloud service provider, on the other hand, is a 3rd-party who hosts your software on remote servers where they store and process your data.
+Instead, they work with a cloud service provider, or a third-party who hosts your software on remote servers where they store and process your data.
 These servers are housed in data centers all over the world.
 Cloud computing can help save IT services costs because the provider is maintaining and sharing computer systems services across multiple organizations.
+And, teams can access their cloud services over the internet, wherever they are.

 Cloud Software Benefits and Examples

 There are many benefits to cloud computing.
 You don’t have to host, maintain, upgrade, or worry about data security of the servers for your software applications.
 You have access to your data in real-time, whenever you need it.
-Costs are usually lower because you just pay to rent space on the hosted servers.
-You usually pay by subscription to have access to your data, which allows you to scale resources as you need.
+Costs are usually lower because you just pay to rent space on the hosted servers and you can scale resources as you need.

 Major cloud service providers include: